Information About Calum - Didcot tutor - (4 reviews)

 This is how 2 referees rated Calum:

-I'm a final-year doctoral student in Theoretical Physics at the University of Oxford.
-I'm an experienced tutor, having taught for the last six years.
-My research is in computational galaxy dynamics, where I study the motions of stars around supermassive black holes.
-I am in the final stages of my thesis and currently teach maths, physics, astronomy and computer skills.
+I'm an experienced tutor, having taught for the last six years and I have recently completed my doctorate in Theoretical Physics at the University of Oxford.
+My research was in computational galaxy dynamics, where I studied the motions of stars around supermassive black holes.
+I currently teach maths, physics, astronomy and computer skills.
 Prior to my postgraduate work I studied at the University of Edinburgh and Cults Academy.
-I have taught undergraduates within the University, demonstrating Physics, Computing and Astrophysics in the labs, and I engage regularly in astronomy public outreach.ewds
+I have taught undergraduates within the University, demonstrating Physics, Computing and Astrophysics in the labs, and I engage regularly in astronomy public outreach.

-I started teaching within the University in 2009, and I have taught undergraduates of all levels in the Physics labs.
+I have taught University undergraduates of all levels in the Physics labs.
 In particular, I have taught general Physics to first year undergraduates, scientific programming skills to first and second year students and Astrophysics to third year undergraduates.

 I'm easygoing, patient and I'm happy to work at the pace of the student.
 Every student has different needs and different strengths - some might want ongoing support in a course they find difficult, while others might be trying to refine their exam techniques - so I tailor lessons to the individual.
 More generally, I feel it is essential to strike a balance between building an understanding of where a particular concept comes from and encouraging the student to apply that knowledge to problems to build confidence.
 I often try to find interesting or relevent applications to demonstrate ideas to students.